Warehouse routing

 This tab contains global properties of a rule.

-- Active : if set to false, rule will not be considered.
+- Active : If set to No, rule will not be considered.

 - Priority : Rules are executed using priority system, from the lowest to the highest : for example, rule 1 will be executed before rule 10.